In Nod to Normalcy, Pence Celebrates Air Force Academy Grads

 Pence's trip, only his second outside Washington in the last six weeks, was aimed at showing that the country is on course to gradually reopening after weeks of the coronavirus shutdown.

-He spoke at a scaled-down ceremony at the academy outside Colorado Springs, where hundreds of graduating cadets in blue and white dress uniforms sat eight feet apart, taking up an area nearly as large as a football field.
+He spoke at a scaled-down ceremony at the academy, where hundreds of graduating cadets in blue and white dress uniforms sat in chairs eight feet apart on the school's parade field, not in Falcon Stadium as in years past.

 Health

-Note: This story has been corrected to show that commencement was moved from its traditional site, Falcon Stadium, to the school’s parade field, known as the Terrazzo, which was lined with chairs for the graduates.
-The ceremony did not take place in a stadium.